mmfausnaugh/mapspec/README.md

 To test the installation, go to `examples` and try running the test scripts:

     python test_sincinterp.py
-    python test_rebin.py   #this requires pyraf and iraf---will compare mapspec rebin with dispcor python test_linefit.py
+    python test_linefit.py

 These mostly deal with data structures in `spectrum.py`; to test the rescaling procedure itself, go to `mapspec_test` and run